Toki321/Final-Project-ZKU---Hangman/README.md

 ## Overview

 If you've played hangman before, the rules are exactly the same, except with zk-hangman we utilize zero-knowledge proofs and smart contracts to play the game on-chain in an entirely trustless manner.
-There are some constraints in place with the MVP, one of them being that the secret word must have a fixed length of 5 characters.

 The game consists of two players: the host and the player.
-The host must initialize the game with the secret 5 character word and the player must guess the word character by character with a limited number of invalid guesses (which is 6 in our case).
+The host must initialize the game with the secret 5-10 character word and the player must guess the word character by character with a limited number of invalid guesses (which is 6 in our case).

 The game starts with the host generating a zk proof from the characters that will make up the word the player will try to guess, and a secret number.
 We will see why